aws-samples/amazon-cloudfront-redirector/README.md

 (...)
 ```

-Afterwards, attach `debug=true` query parameter or set it as a request header to see additional an troubleshooting header ''x-match'.
-This header shows the exact rule that matched the request and you can use it to look up the KV store on what action was performanced.
+With debug level `1`, attach `debug=true` query parameter or set it as a request header.
+An additional troubleshooting header 'x-match' is made availabke in the response showing the exact rule that matched the request.
+You can use it to look up the KV store on what action was performanced.

 ```
 $ curl -I  https://www.example.com/stays/hotel-name/ipad-front-desk?debug=true